unity-car-tutorials/Unity-CarTutorialProject-CSharp-Gotow/README.md

+NOTE: Doesn't work with Unity 5 due to changes in WheelCollider implementation.
+Please use [this repository](https://github.com/clix9/Unity5-Gotow-Car-Tutorial)

 Unity-CarTutorialProject-Gotow
 ==============================

 Gotow Unity Car Tutorial from 2009.
 Upgraded to work with Unity 4.6
 Maya Models Replaced with FBX Models.
 AIF Audio Replaced with Ogg Vorbis.